todb/kev-lite/README.md

 A low-calorie, unofficial mock-up for a compact KEV viewer.
+It's hosted at https://todb.github.io/kev-lite.

 Features include:

 * A basic table view for one-line summaries of vulnerabilities
 * Expandable Details sections for each vulnerability